k2view-academy/K2View-Academy/articles/11_query_builder/02_query_builder_window.md

 You can open Query Builder where Fabric is the data source.
-In this case, several fields will be shown at the Query Editor window top bar: Sync mode, Select LU, Instance ID.
+In such case, several fields will be shown in the top bar of the Query Editor window : Sync mode, Select LU, Instance ID.
 Fill in and set their values and the query will be executed accordingly.

 ![fabric top](images/web/01_fabric_interface_top_bar.png)